bcoin-org/bcoin-org.github.io/guides-markdown/vps-setup.md

 test   ALL=(ALL:ALL) ALL
 ```

-Then remove the `#` in front of `%admin` and `sudo` and add
+Then remove the `#` in front of `%admin` and `sudo` and add the groups to the new user
 ```
 $ usermod -aG admin test
 $ usermod -aG sudo test
 ```

-Now to login to the server you will need to tell SSH to use this username
+Now to login to the server you will need to tell SSH to use this username.
+For Linux/Mac this is automatic if your system username is the same as the username you create.

 ```
 $ ssh test@fullnode